Quasi Black-Box Variational Inference with Natural Gradients for Bayesian Learning: Introduction

-Stochastic Gradient Descent (SGD) methods \cite{robbins1951stochastic} promoted the use of VI for complex high-dimensional DL models \cite{hoffman2013stochastic,salimans2014using}, yet they require significant implementation and tuning \cite{ranganath2014black}.
+The most challenging task is the computation of the posterior \cite{jospin2022hands}.
+In the typical ML setting characterized by a high number of parameters and a considerable size of data, traditional sampling methods turn unfeasible, yet approximate methods such as Variational Inference (VI) have been shown to be suitable and successful \cite{saul1996mean,wainwright2008graphical,hoffman2013stochastic,blei2017variational}.
+Furthermore, recent research advocates the use of the natural gradients for boosting the optimum search and the training \cite{wierstra2014natural}, enabling fast and accurate Bayesian learning algorithms that are scalable and versatile. \\ Stochastic Gradient Descent (SGD) methods \cite{robbins1951stochastic} promoted the use of VI for complex high-dimensional DL models \cite{hoffman2013stochastic,salimans2014using}, yet they require significant implementation and tuning \cite{ranganath2014black}.
 On the other hand, the use of natural gradients \cite{amari1998natural} within the VI framework under exponential family approximations has been shown to be notably efficient and robust \cite{hoffman2013stochastic,wierstra2014natural,khan2018fastscalable}, often leading to simple updates \cite{khan2018fastyetsimple}.
 In particular, the common choice of a Gaussian approximation to the true posterior \cite{opper2009variational}, results from \cite{bonnet1964transformations} and \cite{price1958useful} leads to simple updates of the variational mean and precision matrix \cite{khan2017conjugate}.
-Several algorithms have been derived following these results \cite{khan2018fastscalable}, however, they require the model gradients (and perhaps its hessian) to guarantee positive definiteness of the posterior covariance matrix, which is one of the major problems in applying SGD in this setting, see. e.g. \cite{tran2021variational,khan2018fastscalable,lin2020handling,ong2018variational}.

-Traditional optimization algorithms rely on the extensive use of gradients to dynamically adjust the model weights to minimize a given loss, e.g. through backpropagation.
-This holds true also in Bayesian learning based on VI, as the choice of the likelihood and variational approximation determine a cascade of model-specific derivations, not keen to immediately fit a general setting based on a ready-to-use, plug-and-play optimizer.
+Several algorithms have been derived following these results \cite{khan2018fastscalable}, however, they require the model gradients (and perhaps its hessian), and the positive-definiteness constraint on the posterior covariance matrix is a common problem, see. e.g. \cite{tran2021variational,khan2018fastscalable,lin2020handling,ong2018variational}. \\ Traditional optimization algorithms rely on the extensive use of gradients to dynamically adjust the model weights to minimize a given loss, e.g. through backpropagation.
+This holds also in Bayesian learning based on VI, as the choice of the likelihood and variational approximation determine a cascade of model-specific derivations, not keen to immediately fit a general setting based on a ready-to-use, plug-and-play optimizer. \\ Black-box methods \cite{ranganath2014black} are of straightforward and general use relying on stochastic sampling without model-specific derivations \cite{salimans2014using,paisley2012variational,kingma2013auto}.
+Even though black-box methods can benefit from numerous improvements such as variance reduction techniques \cite{paisley2012variational,ranganath2014black}, applying natural gradient updates is challenging, as the specification of the Fisher matrix is required.